How to Fit or Replace Skirting Boards: A Step-by-Step Guide

 This post may contain affiliate links.
 At no cost to you, we earn a commission from qualifying purchases.

 The first step in fitting or replacing skirting boards is to measure the length of the walls where they will be installed.
-It is important to take into account any corners or angles, as these will require special cuts.
-Once the length has been measured, the skirting board can be cut to size using a saw, making sure to leave a small amount of excess to allow for any adjustments.
+It is important to take into account any corners or angles, as these will need special cuts.

 Before attaching the skirting boards to the wall, it is important to prepare the surface by removing any old skirting boards, nails or screws.